Kagayaki Taishi: Makuuchi career

 Kagayaki struggled in his top division debut: he won only two of his first thirteen matches, one of which was a walk-over when his scheduled opponent, Endō, withdrew with an injury.
 He won his last two bouts to salvage a 4–11 record but he was relegated back to jūryō.
 He recorded only seven wins in March but secured a second promotion with a 10–5 result in May.
 He barely avoided relegation with a 7–8 record in July but recorded his first kachi-koshi (winning record) in the top division with nine wins in September.
 Ranked at a new high of maegashira 9 he recorded six wins in November and was dropped to maegashira 11 for the January 2017 tournament when he posted an 8–7 record.
 He returned to maegashira 9 in March and retained his rank for the May tournament despite a 7–8 result.
 He continued to maintain his place in the top division for the rest of that year, reaching a new career-best rank of maegashira 4 in July.

 After reaching as high as maegashira 3 for the November 2020 tournament, Kagayaki posted consecutive losing records, eventually being relegated back to jūryō for the January 2022 basho.
 However he returned to the top division for the March 2022 tournament.
 After spending July and September in jūryō, he returned to makuuchi once again for the November 2022 tournament.

 Fighting style

 Kagayaki is an oshi and tsuki specialist, which means he relies on pushing and thrusting techniques to defeat his opponents rather than belt-wrestling.
 His most common winning technique is oshidashi (push-out) which accounts for 46% of his wins.

+Personal life

+Kagayaki's family still lives in Ishikawa Prefecture, and he was part of a delegation of wrestlers from the prefecture (along with Ōnosato, Endō and former Tochinonada) sent on 6 February after the 2024 Noto earthquake; charged with symbolically presenting Governor Hiroshi Hase with the sums raised during the January tournament and donations from the Sumo Association.
+During the visit, he expressed his relief that his family had been able to leave the evacuation center, despite the lack of water in the neighborhood.

+In April 2025 it was announced that Kagayaki was engaged to Tomoe Orito, a Japanese office worker from Ishikawa Prefecture, whom he had been dating for about two years.
+It was reported that the family of Kagayaki's sister evacuated to Orito's home in Komatsu following the 2024 Noto earthquake.
+Kagayaki's wedding reception was held in June 2025 with about 400 in attendance, including newly-promoted yokozuna Ōnosato.